nsdt/2nd-International-Contest-on-Evolutionary-Optimisation/README.md

 1st and 2nd International Contest on Evolutionary Optimization (ICEO) is reproduced here.

 * Here all 7 functions of 2nd ICEO and original source codes are excavated from web archive.
-* The original source we used was here (link not found) : http://iridia.ulbac.be/~aroli/ICEO/Functions/Functions.html.
+* The original source we used was here (link not available) : http://iridia.ulbac.be/~aroli/ICEO/Functions/Functions.html.
 * It has been searched at the wayback machine : https://web.archive.org/
 * A screenshot of the web page is also included in this github repository : [A screen shot of the above link](1996_2nd_ICEO_Test_Problems_by_Seront.pdf)
 * The orignal source code provided there is also included in this github repository : [Extracted original source codes in C](original)